vippsas/vipps-psp-api/vipps-psp-api.md

 [EMVco documentation](https://www.emvco.com/emv-technologies/payment-tokenisation/)
 for more information.

-**Important:** Cards that were added to Vipps after January 1, 2021 are only enrolled with Vipps' new PSP.
-That means Vipps is only able to provide a token for those cards, not the card details.
-If you are not able to process tokens, you should respond with `HTTP 403 Forbidden`, as that gives the best (least bad) customer experience in Vipps.

 There are some differences between Vipps payments done through a PSP and payments done through direct integration.
 See:
 [What functionality is included in the eCom API, but not the PSP API?](https://developer.vippsmobilepay.com/docs/APIs/ecom-api/vipps-ecom-api-faq#what-functionality-is-included-in-the-ecom-api-but-not-the-psp-api).